Ericsson embraces 5G edge opportunity with new Local Packet Gateway

 investor.relations@ericsson.com

 Ericsson enables communications service providers to capture the full value of connectivity.
-The company’s portfolio spans Networks, Digital Services, Managed Services, and Emerging Business.
-It is designed to help our customers go digital, increase efficiency, and find new revenue streams.
-Ericsson’s innovation investments have delivered the benefits of mobility and mobile broadband to billions of people around the world.
-Ericsson stock is listed on Nasdaq Stockholm and on Nasdaq New York. https://www.ericsson.com
+The company’s portfolio spans Networks, Digital Services, Managed Services, and Emerging Business and is designed to help our customers go digital, increase efficiency and find new revenue streams.
+Ericsson’s investments in innovation have delivered the benefits of telephony and mobile broadband to billions of people around the world.
+The Ericsson stock is listed on Nasdaq Stockholm and on Nasdaq New York. www.ericsson.com